sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-deploy/ai-core-aiapi-clientsdk-deploy.md

 [ACCORDION-BEGIN [Step 6: ](Observe deployment status)]

-Since it again takes some time for the our trained model to be deployed and ready for inference we will periodically check the status.
+Since it again takes some time for the your trained model to be deployed and ready for inference, the following code periodically check the status.

 > **Note**: Do not worry about temporary errors in the status details.
 The deployment may take a few minutes.